Democrats hike federal debt ceiling by $480 billion

 They also say that placing the responsibility solely on the party in power is unfair as the current federal is made up of spending from both Republican and Democratic administrations.

 “This is our debt.
-This is America’s debt … Some of it relates to greater spending promoted by both sides of the aisle,” said House Majority Leader Steny Hoyer, Maryland Democrat.
+This is America’s debt … Some of it relates to greater spending promoted by both sides of the aisle,” said House Majority Leader Steny H. Hoyer, Maryland Democrat.
 “For any one of us to get up and say, ‘It’s your debt.’
 It’s America’s debt and America pays its bills.”

 Sign up for Daily Newsletters